wildfly/quickstart/helloworld-jdg/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive to the first server:

-        mvn clean package jboss-as:deploy
+        mvn clean package wildfly:deploy

-4. This will deploy `target/jboss-as-helloworld-jdg.war` to the first running instance of the server.
+4. This will deploy `target/wildfly-helloworld-jdg.war` to the first running instance of the server.
 5. Type this command to build and deploy the archive to the second server (running on different ports):

-        mvn clean package jboss-as:deploy -Djboss-as.port=10099
+        mvn clean package wildfly:deploy -Dwildfly.port=10090

-6. This will deploy `target/jboss-as-helloworld-jdg.war` to the second running instance of the server.
+6. This will deploy `target/wildfly-helloworld-jdg.war` to the second running instance of the server.

 Access the application